suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 * Recipient: Entity that receives an encrypted payload.

-Additionally, we introduce the term "distribution system" (or distributor) to refer to an entity that knows the recipients of the firmware images.
+Additionally, we introduce the term "distribution system" (or distributor) to refer to an entity that knows the recipients of payloads.
 For use of encryption the distribution system either knows the public key of the recipient (for ES-DH), or the KEK (for AES-KW).

-The author, which is responsible for creating the firmware image, does not know the recipients.
+The author, which is responsible for creating the payload, does not know the recipients.
 It is important to note that the distribution system is far more than a file server.